Skip to content

 print("unknown Host Exception while trying to resolve:%s".format(domainName))

-Now let’s try to understand what happens inside the getIPAddress function.
+Now, let’s try to understand what happens inside the getIPAddress function.
 The browser would have a DNS cache of its own where it checks if there is a mapping for the domainName to an IP Address already available, in which case the browser uses that IP address.
-If no such mapping exists, the browser calls gethostbyname syscall to ask the operating system to find the IP address for the given domainName
+If no such mapping exists, the browser calls gethostbyname syscall to ask the operating system to find the IP address for the given domainName.

 def getIPAddress(domainName):